CoderOnCode/website/_posts/2017-04-16-vim-the-perfect-ide.markdown

 published: true
 type: post
 crosspost_to_medium: true
+featured: true
+author: allanmacgregor

-keywords: vim, programming, productivity, tools
+tags: [vim, programming, productivity, tools]
 categories: tools
-tag: article
+image: '/images/posts/vim_ide_001.png'
 ---

 Over the years I've jumped back and forth between many code editors, **IDEs** and **tools**; but it seems that somehow I always end up coming right back to VIM, and not only for programming – guess which markdown editor I'm using to write this post.

 I've have tried Atom, SublimeText, TextMate, Eclipse, Visual Studio, and most of the Jetbrains products, I'm constantly **tweaking and looking for a better setup**, however Vim always feels like home to me; and I'm to the point now where I rarely use IDEs – exception being messy and complex projects where IDEs can do a lot of heavily lifting (yes, Magento I'm talking about you.)

 But other than that Vim is my default Ruby, Elixir, Python, PHP IDE and as well the main tool that I use for writing drafts and books.

 ## What it look like

 <a href="http://imgur.com/AQSIXwj"><img src="http://i.imgur.com/AQSIXwj.gif" title="source: imgur.com" /></a>

 ## The Setup

 So how does this magical tool work?
 Is all out of the box right? right?
 Well no, as with all the worthwhile things in life there is a bit of effort involved on getting the Vim setup just like I wanted it.
 Fortunately, is far from custom and is mostly the right combination of plugins.

 You can find my current Vim configuration and dot files in its corresponding [Github repository](https://github.com/amacgregor/dot-files) feel free to fork it and give a shot.